JustAInternetGuy/passwordgenerator/README.md

 # passwordgenerator
 A simple python-based password generator.
-Available for all operating systems, as long as non-windows operating systems have python installed.
+Currently only for windows or windows based operating systems, however other operating systems will get functionality soon.